CataIana/twitchtools/README.md

 # Twitch Tools
-A slash commands based discord bot that has eventsub based subscriptions for fast live alerts, as well as alerts for title changes when a streamer is offline.
+A slash commands based discord bot that uses eventsub based subscriptions for fast live alerts, as well as alerts for title changes when a streamer is offline.
 Also has a bad implementation of syncing bttv/ffz emotes to discord

-Am currently in the process of making classes and shit for the bot.

 # Setup
 ## This assumes you have a https supported webserver to recieve eventsub callbacks.
 I recommend proxying with nginx if you do not currently do so.